-- and regional bureaux to lead function-based resource mobilization and advocacy initiatives.
-Furthermore, it aims to invest in the identification of new partnerships and resourcing opportunities, in particular for innovative financing and climate. - 55.
-Based on external analyses and functional reviews within the Partnerships and Advocacy Department and considering recent audit recommendations on contribution agreements management, the CCI will implement the changes required to deliver on the partnerships and advocacy mandate more effectively.
+- 57. Based on external analyses and functional reviews within the Partnerships and Advocacy Department and considering recent audit recommendations on contribution agreements management, the CCI will implement the changes required to deliver on the partnerships and advocacy mandate more effectively.
 Building on the work done since 2020 by the innovative finance steering committee (co-chaired by FIN, PRO and STR), there is a need to ensure formalization, mainstreaming and the provision of normative guidance for country offices and regional bureaux that seek to scale up or initiate the use of innovative finance in order to work towards the consultative development of an innovative finance strategy, including with the strong engagement of country offices and regional bureaux.
 Innovative finance assists WFP in generating additional funds by tapping into new funding sources and engaging with new partners, which can relieve the pressure on government donors.
 It also enhances the efficiency of financial flows by reducing delivery time and costs and makes financial flows more results-oriented by explicitly linking funding flows to measurable performance.
-Beyond the identified risk areas, the CCI proposal ultimately links to all the corporate priorities, especially management results 2 (people management), 3 (effective partnerships) and 4 (effective funding). - 56.
+Beyond the identified risk areas, the CCI proposal ultimately links to all the corporate priorities, especially management results 2 (people management), 3 (effective partnerships) and 4 (effective funding). - 58.
 Effective innovative resource mobilization and advocacy is "everyone's business", as the Executive Director has said.
 While the focus of this work will vary across divisions, a change management team from key participating divisions will ensure coherence and consistency and work to collaboratively detail and implement the road map derived from the 2022/23 analyses. - Partnerships teams will focus on the following areas: functional reorganization, to foster innovation and collaboration and new ways of working; optimization of business processes, for effective and efficient streamlined end-to-end partner management and transparent integrated processes; and diversification of WFP's funding base through innovative approaches that support country office engagement with emerging funding opportunities for climate adaptation financing and resilience work, including through evidence generation and advocacy of WFP solutions at the global, regional and country levels. - The Advocacy team envisions an integrated corporate-wide advocacy effort that maximizes WFP's power of influence and produces more effective and evidence-driven communication to mobilize stakeholders.
 The initiative will aim to strengthen the workforce and inspire innovation through continuous learning and capacity development.
 It will also establish systems to optimize the function in country, regional and global offices as well as divisions at headquarters.
-Communication efforts will be coherently decentralized in a coordinated manner, with appropriate capacities in place and timely guidance and support from CAM.

-Through the WFP innovative finance strategy for 2023-2025, Finance teams will aim to encourage internal innovation to broaden the toolkit for financing zero hunger; design and catalyse new funding and programmatic interventions with a focus on their long-term sustainability; and forge new partnerships with donors, host governments, international financial institutions, development finance institutions, other United Nations entities and the private sector.
+Communication efforts will be coherently decentralized in a coordinated manner, with appropriate capacities in place and timely guidance and support from CAM. - Through the WFP innovative finance strategy for 2023-2025, Finance teams will aim to encourage internal innovation to broaden the toolkit for financing zero hunger; design and catalyse new funding and programmatic interventions with a focus on their long-term sustainability; and forge new partnerships with donors, host governments, international financial institutions, development finance institutions, other United Nations entities and the private sector.
 Implementation of the strategy will enhance WFP's capacity to implement innovative finance activities at the country and regional levels and catalyse prioritized innovative finance projects to establish a curated "menu" of mechanisms that can be readily applied across its operations.
 This will be done with a strengthening of and guidance from the innovative finance steering committee and a cross-functional team with relevant expertise from FIN, PRO, INK, PPR, STR and LEG.